 Nymphs (immature forms) hatch from the eggs.
 Once they begin to feed, the waxy coating starts to form.
 Nymphs look like adults only smaller.
 The wax on mealybugs helps repel pesticides and makes them somewhat difficult to control.
 Mealybugs are most commonly found on the lower surfaces of leaves and in leaf axils (where the leaf attaches to the stem).
 One species feeds on the roots.
 They suck plant sap, causing stunted and distorted growth and sometimes plant death.
 Like aphids, mealybugs excrete honeydew, providing the opportunity for growth of sooty mold fungi.

 Control: Light infestations can be controlled by removing individual mealybugs by hand or by wiping each insect with a cotton swab dipped in rubbing alcohol.
 An insecticidal soap spray may also be used.
 With a heavy infestation, it may be necessary to discard the plant.
 For houseplants that are outdoors, spray with neem oil extract, pyrethrins, acetamiprid, imidacloprid, cyfluthrin or permethrin to control mealybugs.
-See Table 1 for examples of products to control mealybugs.
+Imidacloprid plant spikes put into the soil will also control mealybugs.
+See Table 1 for examples of brands and products.
+See footnote on Table 1 about spraying houseplants outdoors.
+Follow label directions for safe use.

 Spider Mites: Mites are not insects but are more closely related to spiders.
 Since they are extremely small, plant damage is typically the first sign of their presence.
 A silky web is often seen with heavier infestations.